ONSdigital/research-and-development/README.md

 # Research and Development Project

-Calculating national and regional research and development expenditure as part of national accounts.
+Calculating national and regional research and development expenditure as part of [national accounts](https://www.ons.gov.uk/economy/nationalaccounts).

+Additional information about the aims and objectives of the project will go here when it is available.
+The project is currently in pre-discovery.

 ## For developers